yogurtcon/something/README.md

 # 2020/3/14

 Well, what did I do yesterday?
 I didn't come here to write an English diary.
 I made a video of the day before yesterday and finally uploaded it to bilibili at over 11:00 p.m.
 I thought I could see a lot of likes, comments and fans the next day, but it was still under review yesterday.
 Fine, it finally passed the review last night.
 But this morning, I saw only one comment saying that cheating is not recommended.
 OK, cool, and one more thing, mobile games of lor can be played yesterday, so after downloading it, I went to my hometown.

+# 2020/3/19

+A couple days later, I come back again.
+My graduation design is being optimized, which is a good thing.
+Then I saw the mod of 'bengbengbeng' on the Internet these two days and downloaded it for fun.
+As expected, beautiful girls are the first productivity.
+Yesterday, I downloaded the 'Ori and the will of the wisps', the second version of Ori, although I was not used to the operation, the scene was really beautiful.
+Alright, now to say something bad, I coughed for a month and drank a lot of traditional Chinese medicine, but I still stayed up late, still haven't changed it.
+I started to say that I want to change it a few days ago, but these days, because of all kinds of things, I didn't write an English diary in the morning or go to bed early in the evening, damn it, shaun.